 - In a medium bowl, cream together with an electric mixer softened butter and sugar.
 Add flour and salt, mix to blend until the mixture is just combined, about 1 minute.

 - Place the dough into the prepared pan and press firmly with your fingers into an even layer.
-TIP: I like to place a piece of parchment paper on top of the dough to help the spreading.
+TIP: I like to place a piece of parchment paper on top of the dough to help with spreading.
 NOTE: I highly recommend building up a thin 3/4-inch edge around the sides to keep the filling from spilling beneath the crust and sticking.

 - Bake for 15-20 minutes or until the edges are very lightly browned.
 Remove from the oven and set aside.